Danhayes3008/Milestone-project1/README.md

 No text was copied, but wanted to give recognition to this website for the latest news on the band that i have found.
 This also includes dates for Michael Nesmith and the First National Band Redux, and a super delux edition album.

+I used icons from <a href="https://www.w3schools.com">w3schools.com</a> for the dropdown menu and social media links.